CPK Insurance

 Overview: Two Different Types of Property Insurance

 Homeowners insurance and renters insurance are both forms of property insurance that protect your belongings and provide liability coverage, but they differ significantly in scope, cost, and who needs them.
-The fundamental distinction is simple: homeowners insurance covers the building you own plus your belongings, while renters insurance covers only your belongings and provides liability protection within a rented space.
+The fundamental distinction is simple: homeowners insurance can help protect the building you own plus your belongings, while renters insurance can help protect only your belongings and provides liability protection within a rented space.

 Renters insurance is designed for people who lease or rent their living space.
-Since the landlord's insurance covers the physical building, renters insurance focuses on protecting the tenant's personal property, providing liability coverage in case someone is injured in the rented space, and covering additional living expenses if the rental becomes uninhabitable.
+Since the landlord's insurance can help protect the physical building, renters insurance focuses on protecting the tenant's personal property, providing liability coverage in case someone is injured in the rented space, and covering additional living expenses if the rental becomes uninhabitable.
 Despite its lower cost, renters insurance is often overlooked, with only about 55 percent of renters carrying a policy.
-CPK Insurance helps both homeowners and renters find the right level of coverage at competitive rates.
+CPK Insurance helps both homeowners and renters compare coverage options and connect with a licensed insurance professional.

 Coverage Differences

 The most significant difference between homeowners and renters insurance is dwelling coverage.
-Homeowners insurance includes substantial dwelling coverage, typically set at the full replacement cost of the home, which protects the physical structure against covered perils like fire, windstorm, hail, and vandalism.
+Homeowners insurance includes substantial dwelling coverage, typically set at the full replacement cost of the home, which can help protect the physical structure against covered perils like fire, windstorm, hail, and vandalism.
 This is usually the most expensive component of a homeowners policy.
 Renters insurance does not include any dwelling coverage because the renter does not own the building.
-The landlord's insurance policy covers the structure.
+The landlord's insurance policy can help protect the structure.

 Both policies include personal property coverage, but the amounts differ significantly.
 Homeowners policies typically provide personal property coverage equal to 50 to 70 percent of the dwelling coverage limit, which can mean $150,000 to $250,000 or more in protection.
 Renters policies usually offer $20,000 to $50,000 in personal property coverage, which is sufficient for most renters' belongings.

 Additional living expenses coverage, also called loss of use coverage, is included in both policies.
-If a covered event makes your home or apartment uninhabitable, this coverage pays for temporary housing, restaurant meals, and other increased living costs while your residence is being repaired or you find a new rental.
+If a covered event makes your home or apartment uninhabitable, this coverage can help pay for temporary housing, restaurant meals, and other increased living costs while your residence is being repaired or you find a new rental.
 Both policies also exclude flood and earthquake damage, which require separate policies.

 Cost Comparison

-The cost difference between homeowners and renters insurance is dramatic, primarily because homeowners insurance covers the physical structure of the home while renters insurance does not.
+The cost difference between homeowners and renters insurance is dramatic, primarily because homeowners insurance can help protect the physical structure of the home while renters insurance does not.

-The average homeowners insurance policy costs approximately $1,800 to $2,200 per year, though premiums vary enormously based on location, home value, coverage limits, and other factors.
-In high-risk states, premiums can easily exceed $3,000 to $5,000 annually.
+Homeowners insurance usually costs more because premiums vary based on location, home value, coverage limits, and other factors.
 The dwelling coverage component alone accounts for the majority of this cost, as rebuilding a home is the most expensive potential claim.

-The tenfold cost difference reflects the difference in risk exposure.
-A homeowners insurer might need to pay $300,000 or more to rebuild a destroyed home, while a renters insurer's maximum exposure is typically $20,000 to $50,000 for personal property replacement.
-For renters, the affordability of the coverage makes it difficult to justify going without.
-For just $15 per month, you get protection for all your belongings, liability coverage that could prevent financial ruin, and the peace of mind that comes with knowing you are covered.
-CPK Insurance can provide quotes for both homeowners and renters insurance, helping you find the right coverage at the best price.
+The large cost difference reflects the difference in risk exposure.
+A homeowners insurer might need to pay to rebuild a destroyed home, while a renters insurer's maximum exposure is usually limited to personal property replacement and liability claims.
+For renters, the affordability of the coverage can make going without it a costly gamble.
+You get protection for your belongings, liability coverage that can help with covered claims, and added stability after a covered loss.
+Get a quote with CPK Insurance and connect with a licensed insurance professional to compare options.

 Which Policy Do You Need?